NORFOLK For the fourth time in less than two months, Sasha S. Monroe stands accused of stealing.

 On Jan.
 11, Mrs. Monroe was arrested on another petit-larceny charge, after she allegedly attempted to steal $316.93 worth of batteries and other assorted merchandise from the town of Potsdam Walmart store on Route 11.

 Mrs. Monroe was issued appearance tickets in the first three cases.
-The latest arrest resulted in her being committed to the St. Lawrence County jail, Canton, in lieu of $3,000 bail.
+The latest arrest resulted in her being sent to the St. Lawrence Count Correctional Facility with bail set at $3,000 cash.

 Mr. Monroe was issued an appearance ticket in the break-in case, troopers said.